Odeon 2 Shepherd's Bush

 2 people favorited this theater

 Located in the west London inner city district of Shepherd’s Bush.
 The Shepherd’s Bush Cinematograph Theatre opened 3rd March 1910 and had a long movie career that sadly ended in October 1981 when, as the Odeon 2, it screened its last film.
-After a period of dereliction it was converted into a large pub, now with an Australian theme known as ‘Walkabout’
+After a period of dereliction it was converted into a large pub with an Australian theme known as ‘Walkabout’, which closed on 6th October 2013.

 Originally this was the 6th addition to the Pyke Circuit of cinemas which Montagu Pyke had started in March 1909 and which was an instant success fuelling the rapid expansion.
 A further 10 cinemas were built, the final one in Charing Cross Road opening in August 1911.